CS-433/ml-project-2-thevipers2/README.md

 </p>

 ***

+## How to run the code
+The project has been developed and tested with `python3.8`.
+The required library for running the models and training is `numpy1.20.1`.
+The library for visualization is `matplotlib3.3.4`.
+The library for autoencoder implementation is `pytorch1.10.0`.
+Annex libraries used are `pandas`, `sklearn`, `os`, `glob` and `_pickle`.

+All the data required to reproduce our results are stored in a drive, you can find them using this link : https://drive.google.com/drive/folders/1wYPxnje6MOm8AfMKVdmLFQoMoidb1sTZ

+From this drive repository, you have to download the 'data' folder in the folder of this project, namely 'ml-project-2-thevipers2'.

+Then you can run the notebooks 'main' or 'lstm_main' .
+If you don't want to reload the whole dataset (bz2 files), you can directly jump to the pickle loading in the notebook (you should see a link in the notebook after the importations to do it).

+***

 ## References

 [1] Dal Santo, N., Deparis, S., and Pegolotti, L., “Data driven approximation of parametrized PDEs by reduced basis and neural networks”, <i>Journal of Computational Physics</i>, vol. 416, 2020. doi:10.1016/j.jcp.2020.109550.